For the first page of this review of Disney’s All-Star Music Resort, click here.

 Art of Animation has a little more drawer space than Music, but this is a little deceiving, as Music has more overall storage space, with much larger closets, and many more storage shelves and cabinets in its mini kitchen than that in AofA.

-Here’s an example of one of the two closet areas in the Music bath spaces.
+Here’s an example of one of the two identical closet areas in the Music bath spaces.

 The baths at Art of Animation win over those at Music in every way but one.
-They have actual doors for privacy and quiet, and decor that’s both lovelier and more kid-appealing.
+Their sink areas have actual doors for privacy and quiet, and decor that’s both lovelier and more kid-appealing.

-The dimension where some families may find a difference is that one of the two baths at AofA is entered from the master bedroom, while both baths at Music can be accessed without entering the parent’s room.
+The dimension where some families may find a difference is that one of the two baths at AofA is entered from the master bedroom, while both baths at Music can be accessed without entering the master bedroom.

 Some parents will prefer the AofA private bath; others, on the theory that the kids will use both regardless of their wishes, will prefer that at Music, where the kids don’t have to come into their room to use either bath.